yz3358/ML_Project/README.md

 The "working_directory" directory is, as its name suggests, the working directory we run our code to get the final results, together with the weights generated stored in files.

+The pdf file in current directory is our project report, which provides detailed information about our work.